 Fee income, which we recognize when contractually earned, can vary due to fluctuations in AUM, the number of investment transactions made by our funds, the number of portfolio companies we manage, the fee provisions contained in our funds and other investment products and transactions by our capital markets business.
 In any particular quarter, fee income may vary significantly due to the variances in size and frequency of monitoring fees (including termination payments), transaction fees or fees received by our capital markets business.
-Our total management, monitoring and transaction fees (net of fee credits) for the years ended December 31, 2019, 2018 and 2017 were \$1,504.6 million, \$1,569.1 million and \$1,309.0 million, respectively, on a GAAP basis, and \$1,861.5 million, \$1,853.9 million and \$1,502.0 million, respectively, on a non-GAAP basis.
+Our total management, monitoring and transaction fees (net of fee credits) for the years ended December 31, 2020, 2019 and 2018 were \$1,744.4 million, \$1,504.6 million and \$1,569.1 million, respectively, on a GAAP basis, and \$2,121.0 million, \$1,861.5 million and \$1,853.9 million, respectively, on a non-GAAP basis.
 We may create new funds or investment products or vary the terms of our funds or investment products (for example our funds now include performance hurdles), which may alter the composition or mix of our income from time to time.
 In particular, in our private equity and other funds raised since 2014, we credit all monitoring and transaction fees generated by the fund's investments against fund management fees, which resulted in a decrease of our monitoring and transaction fee income.
 We may also experience fluctuations in our results from quarter to quarter, including our revenue and net income, due to a number of other factors, including changes in the values of our funds' investments, changes in the amount of distributions or interest earned in respect of investments, changes in our operating expenses, the degree to which we encounter competition and general market and economic conditions.
-In addition, our earnings and cash flows are dependent in part on the performance of KFN, a specialty finance company that we acquired in 2014, and are subject to the risks to KFN's businesses as described elsewhere in the report.
-Although KFN is a subsidiary of KKR, KFN has its own indebtedness outstanding.
-The terms of its indebtedness impose limitations on KFN's current and future operations and may restrict its ability to make distributions to KKR.
-For the years ended December 31, 2019, 2018 and 2017, our net income attributable to KKR & Co.
-Inc. Class A Common Stockholders was \$1,971.7 million, \$1,097.7 million and \$984.9 million, respectively, and our after-tax distributable earnings was \$1,405.3 million, \$1,597.2 million and \$1,355.6 million, respectively.
+In addition, our earnings and cash flows are dependent in part on the performance of KFN, a specialty finance company that we acquired in 2014, and Global Atlantic, a retirement and life insurance company that we acquired in 2021, and are subject to the risks to these businesses as described elsewhere in the report.
+Although KFN and Global Atlantic are subsidiaries of KKR, KFN and Global Atlantic each has its own indebtedness outstanding.
+The terms of their respective indebtedness impose limitations on these companies' current and future operations and may restrict its ability to make distributions to KKR.
+In addition, Global Atlantic's insurance subsidiaries are also subject to regulatory restrictions that may restrict their ability to make distributions to KKR.
+For the years ended December 31, 2020, 2019 and 2018, our net income attributable to KKR & Co.
+Inc. Common Stockholders was \$1,946.0 million, \$1,971.7 million and \$1,097.7 million, respectively, and our after-tax distributable earnings was \$1,522.4 million, \$1,405.3 million and \$1,597.2 million, respectively.
 Such fluctuations may lead to variability in the value of interests in our business and cause our results for a particular period not to be indicative of our performance in future periods.
 It may be difficult for us to achieve steady growth in net income and cash flow on a quarterly basis, which could in turn lead to large adverse movements in the value of interests in our business.